leynos/bbs-font/docs/bbs-font-algorithm.md

    blocks touch horizontally, edges merge into a single shape.
 The number of slashes grows by two for each additional touching block:

     - The rising edge uses `"/"` followed by `2 * n + 1` backslashes where
       `n` is the number of horizontally touching blocks in that group.
+A solitary block therefore has a run of three backslashes.
     - The falling edge uses a backslash followed by `2 * n + 1` forward
       slashes.

 3. Underscores fill the remaining space so that every line has the same width.